-- h.
-Population Management; - i.
-Health Education; - j.
-Grievances and Appeals; - k.
-Quality Informatics; - 1.
-HealthCare Informatics; - m.
-Independent Living and Diversity Services; - n.
-Compliance; and - o.
-Provider Services. - 4.
-Function: The QMC meets at least quarterly and reports findings, actions, and recommendations to the IEHP Governing Board (through the CMO) annually and reports meeting minutes to DHCS quarterly.
-The QMC seeks methods to increase the quality of health care for IEHP Members; recommend policy decisions; analyze and evaluate QI activity results; institute and direct needed actions; and ensure follow-up as appropriate.
-The Committee provides oversight and direction for Subcommittees, related programs, activities, and reviews and approves Subcommittee recommendations, findings, and provides direction as applicable.
-QMC findings and recommendations are reported through the CMO to the IEHP Governing Board on an annual basis. - 5.
-Quorum: Voting cannot occur unless there is a quorum of voting Members present.
+- 4. Quorum: Voting cannot occur unless there is a quorum of voting Members present.
 For decision purposes, a quorum can be composed of one (1) of the following: - a.
 The Chairperson or IEHP Medical Director and two (2) appointed Physician Committee Members. - b.
 A Behavioral Health Practitioner must be present for behavioral health issues. - c.
-Non-physician Committee Members may not vote on medical issues. - 6.
-External Committee Members: QMC members must be screened to ensure they are not active on either the Office of Inspector General (OIG) or General Services Administration (GSA) exclusion lists. - a.
-The Compliance department and QM department collaborate to ensure committee members undergo an OIG/GSA exclusion screening prior to scheduling QMC meetings. - b.
+Non-physician Committee Members may not vote on medical issues. - 5.
+External Committee Members: QMHETC members must be screened to ensure they are not active on either the Office of Inspector General (OIG) or General Services Administration (GSA) exclusion lists. - a.
+The Compliance department and QM department collaborate to ensure committee members undergo an OIG/GSA exclusion screening prior to scheduling QMHETC meetings. - b.
 IEHP utilizes the OIG Compliance Now (OIGCN) vendor to conduct the screening of covered entities on behalf of IEHP.
-In the event, any member of the QMC, or prospective member, is found to be excluded per OIGCN, the Compliance Department will notify the QM department so that they may take immediate action. - c.
-QMC members must be screened before being confirmed and monthly thereafter.
+In the event, any member of the QMHETC, or prospective member, is found to be excluded per OIGCN, the Compliance Department will notify the QM department so that they may take immediate action. - c.
+QMHETC members must be screened before being confirmed and monthly thereafter. - d.
+QM notifies the Compliance department of any membership changes in advance of the QMHETC meeting so that a screening can be conducted prior to the changes taking effect. - 6.
+Confidentiality: All QMHETC minutes, reports, recommendations, memoranda, and documented actions are considered quality assessment working documents and are kept confidential.
+IEHP complies with all State and Federal regulatory requirements for confidentiality.
+All records are maintained in a manner that preserves their integrity to assure Member and Practitioner confidentiality is protected. - a.
+All members, participating staff, and guests of the QMHETC and Subcommittees are required to sign the Committee/Subcommittee Attendance Record, including a confidentiality statement.